 Better access between cities and their hinterlands raises their economic mass - the number of people able to access work and available as workers.
-Connecting the cities of the Northern Powerhouse would create a joined-up labour market of more than double its present mass.
+Connecting Leeds, Bradford and Manchester would create a joined-up labour market of more than double its present mass.